Lodger (album): Release and promotion

 Lodger performed well commercially, peaking at number four on the UK Albums Chart and remaining on the chart for 17 weeks.
 It peaked at number 20 on the US Billboard Top LPs & Tape chart, remaining on the chart for 15 weeks.
 Throughout the year, Bowie was out-performed commercially by Numan, who had number one hits with Tubeway Army's "Are "Friends" Electric?", his debut solo album The Pleasure Principle, and its lead single "Cars".
 Numan, a huge fan of Bowie's, was antagonised by Bowie's fans who viewed him as a mere copycat.
 Bowie himself criticised Numan, which led to a feud between the two artists that lasted for years.
 According to Buckley, Numan's fame indirectly led to Bowie taking a more pop-oriented direction for his next studio album, Scary Monsters (and Super Creeps) (1980).

 "D.J." was chosen as the second single, with "Repetition" as the B-side, released on 29 June 1979, Pegg calls it a "boldly uncommercial choice" for a single.
 Appearing in edited form, the single stalled on the charts, peaking at number 29 in the UK.
 It was supported by a music video, also directed by Mallet.
 The video features Bowie walking down a road in London's Earl's Court, attracting surprised fans, interspersed with shots of him as an abused DJ.
 "Yassassin" was released as the album's third single in the Netherlands, backed again by "Repetition", in July 1979.
 It failed to chart, but the Dutch single edit was later included on Re:Call 3, as part of the A New Career in a New Town (1977–1982) box set (2017).
-After releasing "Boys Keep Swinging" as a single only in the UK, RCA released "Look Back in Anger", with "Repetition" once again as the B-side. as the album's fourth single in the US and Canada only, where it failed to chart.
+"Look Back in Anger", with "Repetition" once again as the B-side, was released as the album's fourth single in the US and Canada only, where it failed to chart.
 A music video, again directed by Mallet, promoted it.
 The video, inspired by Oscar Wilde's The Picture of Dorian Gray (1891), depicts Bowie as a painter in an attic studio whose self-portrait begins to decay and melt.